Arta String Quartet Scotland – Wedding String Quartet Glasgow Edinburgh

 Do you accompany singers or collaborate with other musicians?

 Although in the past these were well received, we feel that we cannot guarantee the effectiveness as each case is different and there are just too many variables involved.
+It's also not actually what we (or the other musician) specialise in providing at weddings.

 In the vast majority of cases we recommend having a soloist or a singer using their own backing track (especially if they're only performing during your Signing for example) and/or have them perform during your dinner (which we don't play at).